valhuber/python-rules/README.md

 trigger updates to other rows, which further chain to still more rows.

 ###### Example: Pruning and Adjustment
-The **ship / unship order** example illustrates pruning and chaining:
+The **ship / unship order** example illustrates pruning and adjustment:

 * if `ShippedDate` *is not* altered, nothing is dependent on that, so the rule is **pruned** from the logic execution.
-The logic engine issues a 1-row update to the Order

 * if `ShippedDate` *is* altered, the logic engine **adjusts** the `Customer.Balance` with a 1 row update.

   * Contrast this to approaches in other systems where the balance is recomputed with expensive aggregate queries over *all* the customers' orders, and *all* their OrderDetails.